Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 A motion-activated security camera is another interesting activity for those who are into home security and surveillance technologies.

-Kids can make a security camera that can record images or movies and detect movements using a Raspberry Pi and a camera module.
-Python programming can be used to configure the Raspberry Pi such that when motion is detected, it activates the camera and records the footage to a USB drive or an internet cloud storage service.
+Kids can create a security camera that can capture images or videos and detect movement using a Raspberry Pi and a camera module.
+The Raspberry Pi can be configured with Python programming so that, in case of motion detection, it activates the camera and records the footage to a USB drive or an internet cloud storage service.
 Other sensors, such as temperature or light sensors, can also be used by children to trigger different behaviors in response to environmental conditions.

 7. Voice-Controlled Assistant